SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Constant-Folding.md

         if (!confident) return;
         // Create a new node, infer the type let actualVal = t.valueToNode(value);
-        // Skip if not a Literal type (ex.
-StringLiteral, NumericLiteral, Boolean Literal etc.) if (!t.isStringLiteral(actualVal)) return;
+        // Skip if not a Literal type (e.g. StringLiteral, NumericLiteral, Boolean Literal etc.) if (!t.isStringLiteral(actualVal)) return;
         // Replace the BinaryExpression with the simplified value path.replaceWith(actualVal);